rikiDalvarez/-Hackathon-JUMP2DIGITAL/README.md

 To install the API, you need to have NodeJS, NPM, and docker installed.
 Then, you can clone the repository and install the dependencies with `npm install` inside the server folder.

 ## Usage
-Inside the server folder create a .env file, and copy the content of the .env.example file to it.

 To run the container of our database run `docker-compose up -d` inside the server folder.
 Then, you can run the API with `npm run dev` inside the server folder.
 If you have thunder-client installed on your IDE, you can follow the steps on the section 1. if not follow the steps on section 2.